 - Cooperating with partners on the EUSTORY History Campus or in the course of events

-The personal data of the participants is transmitted to the participating cooperation partners in connection with the implementation of events (amongst other things EUSTORY History Campus, EUSTORY Summits, Alumni activities, award ceremonies).
+The personal data of the participants is transmitted to the participating cooperation partners in connection with the implementation of events (amongst other things EUSTORY History Campus, EUSTORY Summits, physical and digital EUSTORY Youth Activities, Alumni activities, award ceremonies).

 Additionally we collect the data of participant in events in a customer management system.
 These data are stored in order to facilitate the management of our relations with our visitors, the participants in contests, and other interested parties.
 The legal basis for this data processing is Art.
 6 (1) lit. f GDPR (or, as the case may be, sec.
 28 para.
 1 sentence 1 no. 2 BDSG).

 - Contact forms and inclusion in data processing programmes

 We provide an email address on our website (email@example.com) which you can use to contact us.
 The data provided by you for this (e.g. name, address, telephone number, email address, etc.) are used by us for the purposes of the contact on the basis of Art.
 6 (1) lit. a GDPR (secs.
 4a BDSG, 13 para.
 2 TMG).